m9dfukc/deepl-alfred-workflow/README.md

 This workflow integrates the [chriskonnertz/DeepLy](https://github.com/chriskonnertz/DeepLy) PHP package into Alfred.

-> **IMPORTANT STATEMENT**: This workflow is currently not working as Deepl.com has changed its API, [see issue#14](https://github.com/m9dfukc/deepl-alfred-workflow/issues/14)!
-There is a new version of [DeepLy](https://github.com/chriskonnertz/DeepLy) on the horizon which will allow using this workflow with [DeepL Pro](https://www.deepl.com/en/pro.html) - I might update this workflow when the time comes.

 ## Importing a Workflow

 Simply install the DeepL workflow by double-clicking the workflow file.
 You can add the workflow to a category, then click "Import" to finish importing.
 You'll now see the workflow listed in the left sidebar of your Workflows preferences pane.